Chocolate Peanut Butter Cupcakes

 Let the cupcakes cool, then make the peanut butter buttercream by whipping together butter, confectioner’s sugar, peanut butter, and a little vanilla:

 Pipe the buttercream onto the cooled cupcakes.
-Then, I like to drizzle a little bit of chocolate syrup or chocolate ganache on top and add chopped peanuts for garnish, but it’s totally optional.
+Then, I like to drizzle a little bit of chocolate syrup on top and add chopped peanuts for garnish, but it’s totally optional.

 Everything is so soft and tender, and the peanut butter buttercream is OH so smooth: